Spec's Wine, Spirits & Finer Foods: Store #00 Downtown

 The 83780 sqft main Houston store (Store #00 Downtown) includes, in addition to offices, 40000 sqft of retail area, a temperature-controlled wine storage area, and a training room.
 It occupies over three city blocks.
 As of 2011 it has 200 employees.

 Its wine and liquor section, taking up 15000 sqft of space, has over 10,000 varieties of liqueurs, spirits, and wine.
 The store houses a 95 ft beer cooler, which has 35 doors, and a walk-in cigar humidor, which has 900 varieties of cigars.
 The full service delicatessen takes up 8000 sqft of space.
 Items at the delicatessen include caviar, over 1,000 varieties of American and foreign cheeses, crackers, on-site roasted whole bean coffees, condiments, smoked fish, jams, jellies, oils, pastas, pasta sauces, and vinegars.
 The store offers sandwiches made on-site.
 The store also includes a bakery, with bread imported from France.
 The original Houston store has 21,000 specialty food stock-keeping units (SKU).
 They account for 11% of the store's sales.
 Nicole Potenza-Denis of the Specialty Food Magazine said that the Downtown location, which the Rydman family calls the "mothership" store, is "reportedly the largest single wine and liquor store in the world."

 The store had been expanded to its current size in the 2000s, as part of the Rydmans' celebration of the chain's 40th anniversary.
 As part of the expansion, Spec's purchased two pieces of land on both sides of the warehouse and pieces of land along the streets between the warehouse, adding one block of land.
 John Rydman said that it would have been easier for Spec's to build a new store and warehouse on another city block, rather than renovate the original store and warehouse, but "we are locked on retaining the original warehouse and we want to preserve the look and feel we currently have."
-The original wine storage facility was several blocks away; John Rydman said that it was not sufficiently efficient.
+The original wine storage facility was several blocks away; he said that was not sufficiently efficient.